 In order to maintain the support integrity of the roof rafter system, it is important that if rafters are cut that the load that was bearing on those rafters be transferred to new support rafters.

 If you need an explanation of roof rafter construction you can find additional information at:

-A common mistake made by the home handyman is to remove a portion of the support rafters and not replace add additional support members because the roof still feels and appears to be as strong as it was before the rafters were cut.
+A common mistake, made by the home handyman, is to remove a portion of the support rafters and not replace and add additional support members because the roof still feels and appears to be as strong as it was before the rafters were cut.

 Builders never add more material than is necessary to meet code and the code is based on weather occurrences that may only happen once every hundred years.

 Figure 1 shows the roof rafter system after the hole has been cut to install the skylight.